 Medicare currently covers home infusion therapy for selected therapies primarily through the durable medical equipment benefit.
 The Cures Act changed the new payment system for certain home infusion therapy services paid under Medicare Part B. The Cures Act significantly reduced the amount paid by Medicare for the drug costs, and also provides for the implementation of a clinical services payment.
 Under the Cures Act, the services payment does not take effect until 2021.
 However, the Bipartisan Budget Act of 2018 provides for a temporary transitional payment, starting January 1, 2019, for Medicare Part B home infusion services.
-This temporary benefit will continue until January 1, 2021, when the services payment in the Cures Act takes effect.
+CMS issued a final rule in October 2018 implementing this temporary benefit, which will continue until January 1, 2021, when the services payment in the Cures Act takes effect.
 We have taken steps to mitigate the impact of the Cures Act on our business, but the Act has had material negative impact on our revenues and profitability.

-Approximately 7% and 8% of revenue for the years ended December 31, 2017 and 2016, respectively, was derived from Medicare.
+Approximately 8% and 7% of revenue for the years ended December 31, 2018 and 2017, respectively, was derived from Medicare.